 Diversity - it's a theme you hear time and again from students, parents and staff.
 First and foremost, in a multicultural Canada, the independent schools have more than kept up with our changing population profile.

-From Kindergarten to Grade 12, the scholarship and prize lists, the sports teams, the choirs, the concerts, the young volunteers engaged in community projects, are just as likely to feature the children of first-generation immigrants as they are the names of Canada's founding groups.
+From preschool to Grade 12, the scholarship and prize lists, the sports teams, the choirs, the concerts, the young volunteers engaged in community projects, are just as likely to feature the children of first-generation immigrants as they are the names of Canada's founding groups.

 Adel, 16, was off to Kenya this summer on the St. Andrew's College outreach program building a school.
 He returns to school in September as head prefect, as his brother was before him.
 "Everything I am now, I learned at this school," says Adel, whose parents are from Uganda by way of Saudi Arabia (where Adel was born).
 "My parents love the school.
 They come to all the events.
 I have made some very, very strong friendships that I am sure will last-even overseas friendships."